 If you want to run external speakers or headphone, then many projectors have a mini-jack output, much like your smartphone or laptop.

 As with any Bluetooth enabled device, some projectors can wirelessly connect to compatible speakers or headphones.
 You might be able to connect a soundbar, wireless speaker or headphones without the need for cables.

 With the growth of 3D Blu-ray discs and as many players can handle the format, it’s worth considering a 3D ready projector, especially if you like the experience.
 This will, of course, cost more and you’ll need 3D glasses.

 Projector Buying Guide

-There is a lot to consider when buying a projector.
+There is a lot to consider when buying a projector and hopefully our projector buying guide has made the subject clearer.
 If you’re unsure or buying your first projector, it’s best to talk with a local expert and get specific advice.